An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Introduction

 In recent research, there has been a growing interest in combining neural networks with classic VB methods, particularly using neural network architectures like normalizing flows \citep{kobyzev2020normalizing}.
 The integration of neural networks and VB provides a flexible and powerful framework for density estimation, offering multiple choices for the variational density.
 This combination has gained attention due to its outstanding performance.
-Sequential neural likelihood (SNL) method \citep{papamakarios2019sequential} approximates the likelihood $p(x|\theta)$ by neural network-based density estimator $q_\phi(x|\theta)$, then evaluates posterior density based on it.
+Sequential neural likelihood (SNL) method \citep{papamakarios2019sequential} approximates the likelihood $p(x|\theta)$ by a neural network-based density estimator $q_\phi(x|\theta)$, then evaluates the posterior density based on it.
 Sequential neural ratio estimation (SNRE) method \citep{hermans2020likelihood, durkan2020contrastive, miller2022contrastive} computes the approximation ratio of likelihood without evaluating the true likelihood.
-Neural posterior estimation (NPE) method approximates the true posterior density $p(\theta|x)$ by a neural posterior estimator $q_{F(x,\phi)}(\theta)$, where $F(x,\phi)$ denotes a neural network structure.
-When the inference problem is performed only on observation $x_o$, data efficiency can be improved with sequential training schemes proposed in the sequential neural posterior estimation (SNPE) method \citep{papamakarios2016fast, lueckmann2017flexible, apt}: model parameters are drawn from the proposal, a more informative distribution about $x_o$ compared to prior distribution.
-Meanwhile, SNPE requires a modification of the loss function called `correction step' compared to NPE to make sure $q_{F(x,\phi)}(\theta)$ is the approximation of the real posterior $p(\theta|x)$.
-Many approaches are developed to solve this problem.
-All of these methods are summarized and reviewed in \cite{cranmer2020frontier} and they have all been benchmarked in \cite{lueckmann2021benchmarking}.
+The neural posterior estimation (NPE) method approximates the true posterior density $p(\theta|x)$ by a neural posterior estimator $q_{F(x,\phi)}(\theta)$, where $F(x,\phi)$ denotes a neural network structure.
+When the inference problem is performed only on an observation $x_o$, data efficiency can be improved with sequential training schemes proposed in the sequential neural posterior estimation (SNPE) method \citep{papamakarios2016fast, lueckmann2017flexible, apt}: model parameters are drawn from the proposal, a more informative distribution about $x_o$ compared to the prior distribution.
+Meanwhile, SNPE requires a modification of the loss function called the `correction step' compared to NPE to ensure that $q_{F(x,\phi)}(\theta)$ is the approximation of the target posterior $p(\theta|x)$.
+Many approaches have been developed to solve this problem.
+These methods are summarized and reviewed in \citet{cranmer2020frontier} and they have been benchmarked in \citet{lueckmann2021benchmarking}.